mbsmith22/Correlative-Factor-Identification-and-Pattern-Recognition-for-Early-Diagnostics-of-Alzheimer-s-/README.md

 # Correlative Factor Identification and Pattern Recognition for Early Diagnostics of Alzheimer's Using Demographic, Clinical, Symptomatic, and Historical Data

 ## Project Object Goal
-This project aims to statistically analyze and correlate medical history, demographics, clinical evaluations, and symptoms to recognize patterns that are indicative of an Alzheimer's diagnosis in hopes of providing a tool that helps in diagnosing earlier to aid in the mitigation of symptoms and even potentially alter or discontinue the disease progression.
+This project aims to statistically analyze and correlate medical history, demographics, clinical evaluations, and symptoms to recognize patterns that are indicative of an Alzheimer's diagnosis in hopes of providing a tool that aids in earlier diagnosing to help in the mitigation of symptoms and even potentially alter or discontinue the disease progression.
 The aim and hope of this project is that, with an examination, a solution can be provided that will lead to more research that could aid in treatment and alleviate some of the burden that the disease causes.

 ## Dataset Outline

-There is an extensive evaluation of health for 2149 patients with 35 columns of information – 33 about health, 1 to identify patients, and one of redacted confidential information.
-The dataset contains historical, clinical, cognitive, symptomatic, and confidential and diagnostic information.
-There is a patient identification number ranging from 4751 – 6900 used to individualize the patients.
+Dataset Ciation and Source:
+Rabie El Kharoua.
+(2024). 🧠 Alzheimer's Disease Dataset 🧠 [Data set].
+Kaggle. https://doi.org/10.34740/KAGGLE/DSV/8668279

+- Patient total: 2149
+- Column total: 35

 Demographics contain:
 *	Age (60 – 90 years)